 An exemption is available for capital gains on the sale of participatory interests and specified in the law shares of Russian companies.
-In order to qualify for exemption, a taxpayer should have acquired shares or a participatory interest after January 201111 and have held them for more than five years.
+To qualify for exemption, a taxpayer should have acquired shares or a participatory interest after January 2011 (in relation to preceding periods, special provisions apply) and have held them for more than five years.